koushikkhan/flask-ml-service/README.md

-# flask-ml-service
+# machine-learning-flask-service
-developing end-to-end machine learning service using Python flask
+an end-to-end machine learning project developed in Python mainly to demonstrate packaging and deployment